Princeind/Notice/README.md

 Dear Users
-Game has been updated 1.2mb
+Bypass Updated Internel
-Please test some match with normal id
+please test 2-4 match with normal id before going to main We have tested 1 day safe to use main id
-Before going to Main ID
 Thank you